mikhailidim/oci-adb-udf/README.md

 The repository contains two projects:

 * On-premises device emulator.
 Detail descriptions are [here](./onprem-ascii-device/README.md).
 * Oracle OCI Function project.
-The subfolder contains artifacts for building and deploying FDK-compatible [code](./fn-lprint/README.MD).
+The subfolder contains artifacts for building and deploying FDK-compatible [code](./fn-lprint/README.md).

+> [!IMPORTANT]
+> This function was designed as a demonstaration of Oracle Autonomous Database User-Defined Functions.
+> Although it's a working code, it was never developed to work in a production-grade environments.

 ### Architecture Overview